 To provide further detail, the display section of deSide also contains a region-specific tab for each region (i.e. 5 in total) where this data is provided in further detail.
 Each of the 5 pages is identical in structure – just with data for a different region in focus.
 Different colours are used in the charts to help highlight the different region.

-A sample for the Queensland region is shown here:
+A screenshot for the NSW region is shown below.

 In addition, please note these two tips about these charts within deSide:

 |To customize the chart …||For any graph, if you hold down the left Shift key, and click on the title of the graph, you can directly change all the nitty-gritty details of the graph (including what is displayed, how it is displayed, and whether or not to show the legend).|

 |To add a price threshold to the chart as a horizontal line …||This page has been provided to explain how you can do this.|

 This is the same chart for the region as is displayed on the map on the “Whole of NEM” tab.
 Please read the desctipion of the chart on that page to undertsand the different elements of this chart.

 The table of prices shown on the right of the display are a set of peak price forecasts under a range of sensitivity scenarios whereby AEMO says, in effect “now what would the price be, instead, if the QLD demand were higher (or lower) than what we have assumed by 100MW?” (or 200MW, and so on).